Cambridge Healthtech Institute ’s 2nd Annual

 description of ion exchange phenomena involved in their isolation.
 We will show how to deal with complexity of molecules and ion exchange to bring on hand modeling and consequently a rigorous and competitive design of industrial biopharma processes.

 18:30 - 21:00 Recommended Short Course*

 SC6: Flocculation, Precipitation and Crystallization for DSP of Biopharmaceuticals

 Alois Jungbauer, PhD, Professor, Department of Biotechnology, University of Natural Resources Life Science, Vienna, Austria and Austrian Centre of Industrial Biotechnology

 Flocculation, precipitation and crystallization are alternative methods to chromatography and membrane filtration for downstream processing of biopharmaceuticals.
-With the advent of integrated and/or continuous processing and feed stocks with
+With the advent of integrated and/or continuous processing and feed stocks with much

-to new ones to establish simpler processes.
+ones to establish simpler processes.
 In this workshop we will address the principles and methods for developing methods, scale up and large scale operation.

 *Separate registration required.

 8:25 Chairperson’s Opening Remarks